G. F. Newman: For the Greater Good

-A three-part Whitehall drama series, with the titles (Member, Mandarin, Minister) reflecting the perspectives of the three principal protagonists (a British Member of Parliament, a Whitehall Civil Servant, and a Government Minister, respectively).
+A three-part Whitehall drama TV series, with the titles (Member, Mandarin, Minister) reflecting the perspectives of the three principal protagonists (a British Member of Parliament, a Whitehall Civil Servant, and a Government Minister, respectively).
 It was first aired on the BBC in 1991.
 Theme music was by Orchestral Manoeuvres in the Dark.

 The Nation's Health

-The Nation's Health is a 4 episode series written by G.F.Newman based on his book of the same name, originally broadcast on the fledgling Channel 4 UK TV channel in 1983.
+The Nation's Health is a 4 episode TV series written by G.F.Newman based on his book of the same name, originally broadcast on the fledgling Channel 4 UK TV channel in 1983.
 The series consists of four episodes titled Acute, Decline, Chronic, and Collapse.

 Reception

 Sherryl Wilson writes: "Although the series is a negative critique of the NHS staff in general, it does also offer a damning insight into the policies that were seen to be disabling the NHS."

 In a BMJ abstract one can read: "How 'little relation to reality' these programmes bore to the NHS in the early 1980s is up for debate, but something in these programmes smacks of truth, raising questions that still need to be asked of the NHS and its staff."
 Sherryl Wilson draws a comparison with conclusions from the 2009 enquiry into Stafford Hospital.
-The BMJ abstract continues "These programmes make fascinating if difficult watching, because they do not show the deference towards the medical profession and the NHS shown by previous British dramas such as Doctor Finlay’s Casebook, General Hospital, and Emergency Ward 10.
+The BMJ abstract continues "These programmes make fascinating if difficult watching, because they do not show the deference towards the medical profession and the NHS shown by previous British dramas such as Doctor Finlay's Casebook, General Hospital, and Emergency Ward 10.
 Their gritty influence on later British medical dramas, such as Casualty can be seen clearly."